Financing Resilient and Sustainable Water Infrastructure

 Water and wastewater utilities are typically the largest consumers of energy in municipalities, often accounting for 30 to 40 percent of total energy consumed.
-Investing in energy efficiency in water sector systems can significantly reduce operating costs, while mitigating the effects of climate change.
+Investing in energy efficiency in water sector systems can significantly reduce operating costs.

 This guide discusses energy issues facing public drinking water systems.
 The guide outlines steps that systems can take to understand and reduce their energy use and costs, and identifies funding resources for energy efficiency.

 - Case Study: Douglas, Arizona Commits to $1.3 Million in Energy Efficiency Improvements Exit